 3.2 Semi-diurnal generation at the Amazon shelf-break

-After discussing the seasonal variability in the SAR data, we now turn to the sources of the ITs in the study region.
+We now turn to the sources of the ITs in the study region.
 The SAR dataset consistently reveals inter-packet distances comparable with mode-1 semi-diurnal ITs (i.e. around 130 km), regardless of the fortnightly tidal cycle, since ISWs are generated during neap and spring-tides (see Table 1).
 Despite the remote appearance of the ISW field (i.e. its unusually large distance from the shelf-break), its two-dimensional horizontal structure (best seen in Figs. 1 and 3) resembles that of the classical disintegration of an IT wave radiating from forcing bathymetry, just as in many other ISW hotspots like in the Bay of Biscay and the South China Sea (see e.g. New and da Silva., 2002; Buijsman et al., 2010b).

 This hypothesis is further examined by quantifying how much of the surface tide is converted into internal motions at the tidal frequency by forcing bathymetry, and the corresponding propagation of the ITs.
 Conversion rates (C) and energy fluxes (FE) are particularly useful parameters in numerical models accounting for ITs, and have been found to be good indicators in global circulation models and in several other independent studies (see e.g. Gerkema et al., 2004; Shriver et al., 2012; Jeon et al., 2014; Kang and Fringer, 2012).
 Despite detailed numerical simulations being beyond the scope of the present study, we note that preliminary results (following from Buijsman et al., 2015) proved very useful in identifying IT sources and their spatial distributions.
-These numerical simulations were useful guiding satellite acquisitions, which were requested specifically to survey ISWs and their sources in an unusually large study region.
+These numerical simulations were useful for guiding satellite acquisitions, which were requested specifically to survey ISWs and their sources in an unusually large study region.

-Modelling data corresponding to a series of simulations performed with the 3D global HYbrid Coordinate Ocean Model (HYCOM, see Bleck 2002) were then examined to assess the main characteristics of the IW field energetics – which will hereafter be referred to as the 6.1 solution.
-This particular dataset is computed in a similar fashion as solution 18.5, whose detailed description may be found in Metzger et al. (2010), Shriver et al. (2012) and in Buijsman et al. (2015).
-We note that the 6.1 results presented here refer to an annual period (from October 2011 to September 2012) and its tidal forcing includes the largest semi-diurnal and diurnal constituents (i.e. M2, S2, N2, K2, and K1, O1, P1, Q1).
+Modelling data corresponding to a series of simulations performed with the 3D global HYbrid Coordinate Ocean Model (HYCOM, see Bleck 2002) were then examined to assess the main characteristics of the IW field energetics.
+HYCOM is a realistically forced ocean model, with both tidal and atmospheric forcing, and hence including the ocean’s major current systems, such as the NBC or the NECC.
+The simulations used in this study refer to an annual period (from October 2011 to September 2012) and their tidal forcing includes the largest semi-diurnal and diurnal constituents (i.e. M2, S2, N2, K2, and K1, O1, P1, Q1), where a nominal horizontal resolution is set to 1/12° at the equator with 32 layers in the vertical direction.
+This particular dataset is computed in a similar fashion as in Buijsman et al. (2015), whose detailed description may be found in Metzger et al. (2010), and Shriver et al. (2012)..
 According to the SAR data we seek a priori to establish a semi-diurnal generation for the IT, whose energy budget is therefore extracted from HYCOM simulations with a cut-off period between 9 and 15 hours.
 These band-pass filtered data are then used to compute the main IW field energetics, which will be discussed in the following paragraphs.